 - The resource block pool consists of NPRB PRBs.

-- The sub-channel m for m=0,1,⋯,numSubchannel-1 consists of a set of nsubCHsize contiguous resource blocks with the physical resource block number nPRB=nsubCHRBstart+m∙nsubCHsize+j for j=0,1,⋯,nsubCHsize-1, where nsubCHRBstart and nsubCHsize are given by higher layer parameters sl-StartRB-Subchannel and sl-SubchannelSize, respectively
+- The sub-channel m for m=0,1,⋯,sl-NumSubchannel-1 consists of a set of nsubCHsize contiguous resource blocks with the physical resource block number nPRB=nsubCHRBstart+m∙nsubCHsize+j for j=0,1,⋯,nsubCHsize-1, where nsubCHRBstart and nsubCHsize are given by higher layer parameters sl-StartRB-Subchannel and sl-SubchannelSize, respectively

 A UE is not expected to use the last NPRB mod nsubCHsize PRBs in the resource pool.